openvanilla/openvanilla/README.Win32.zh_HANT.UTF-8.txt

-OpenVanilla 0.7.1 / 0.7.2: Framework, Loaders and Modules
+﻿OpenVanilla 0.7.1 / 0.7.2: Framework, Loaders and Modules
 Copyright (c) 2004-2006 The OpenVanilla Project